asantonio/petclinic-sfx/README.md

 Download the latest version from our release page:
 * https://github.com/signalfx/signalfx-java-tracing/releases

 The following command will download v0.48.0 to the local instance.
 Please update your version based on the newest version from the previous link.

-From within the `spring-petclinic` directory that we have been working in:
+Run the following from within the `spring-petclinic` directory that we have been working in.
+This will download the desired Sfx agent into our directory:

 ```
 curl -LJO https://github.com/signalfx/signalfx-java-tracing/releases/download/v0.48.0-sfx1/signalfx-tracing.jar